 - Environmental pollutants.
 Xenoestrogens are man-made chemicals in the environment that mimic natural estrogen when ingested, altering normal hormone functioning and increasing estrogen levels.
 They're found in beauty products, pesticides, plastics, commercial meats, and more.

 Other Causes of High Estrogen Levels

-Furthermore, high estrogen levels — followed by an estrogen dominant state, if ignored — can be induced by the following conditions:
+Furthermore, high estrogen levels can be induced by the following conditions:

 - Insulin resistance.
 With insulin resistance, the body doesn't properly regulate the amount of glucose in the blood, which can cause an increase in body fat.
 In turn, extra estrogen can be produced from this body fat.

 - Poor liver function.
-Reabsorption of estrogen back into the body or generation of elevated estrogen levels can result from improper liver functioning since it is responsible for the metabolism and excretion of estrogen.
+Reabsorption of estrogen back into the body or generation of elevated estrogen levels can result from improper liver functioning.
+The organ is responsible for the metabolism and excretion of estrogen.

 Paying attention to hormonal levels is important before imbalances develop into more serious complications.
 Continue reading to learn more about the signs and symptoms of high estrogen.